 What can you do to avoid and prevent diseases from them?

 - Officials recommend examining your animals on a regular basis to check for ticks after being outside to prevent diseases and bites.

 - Livestock owners should use tick prevention practices on their pastures and feedlots, such as keeping weeds and grass trimmed and clearing away brush.

-- Ticks can be found in your backyard, which is why it’s essential to wear long pants an sleeves and use insect repellent containing DEET to help you safe from ticks that may barre disease.
+- Invasive ticks can be found in your backyard, which is why it’s essential to wear long sleeves and pants and use insect repellent containing DEET to help you safe from ticks that may barre disease.

 - Fortunately, regular tick treatments should be effective against the longhorned tick.